Geonovum/IMX-LineageModel/Metadata_extensie.md

 # MIM-UML extension

 The defined stereotype and related tagged value lead to an extension of the MIM model.
-As the extension for now is independent from MIM teh extension is described both as an extension of the UML metamodel and the MIM-UML model.
+As the extension for now is independent from MIM the extension is described both as an extension of the UML metamodel and the MIM-UML model.

 **Extension on UML**

 <figure id="Figure_3">
 <img src="media/UML extension.png" alt="">
-<figcaption>Stereotype `«HasMetadata»` as extension on UML metaclasses</figcaption>
+<figcaption>Stereotype `«HasMetadata»` as extension on UML metaclass Property</figcaption>
 </figure>

+This UML profile is implemented in a EA MDG Technology named [HasMetadata_mdg](UML-profile/HasMetadata_mdg_build01.xml).

 **Extension on MIM-UML**